 Reviewers' Access to Course Evaluations

 At the time a faculty member is under review, the Provost will produce the report containing the results from the faculty member's course evaluations covering the period of the review.
 The report will be included in the dossiers compiled for the Tenure and Promotion Committee, and will be sent to the department chair to be placed on reserve in the department.
 Departmental colleagues and others asked to write a letter of evaluation for the member will have access to these course evaluation summaries.

 Faculty members are responsible for announcing their attendance policy at the first meeting of the course or including such a statement in the course syllabus.
 Students are subject to attendance regulations as determined by the instructor of each course.
 Excessive absence is a valid reason for an instructor to expel a student from a course.
 Students receiving financial assistance from the Veterans Administration are required by law to attend all classes unless excused.
 Students are expected to attend all lectures, laboratories, and other scheduled course meetings.
 Faculty members are expected to monitor the regular attendance of first-year students and those on conditional enrollment.
 Absence from a class meeting is inevitably a loss both to the student and to classmates.
 Students who are absent from a class meeting bear full responsibility for minimizing such loss.

-The dean of student development issues a weekly report to the faculty listing all students who have been officially excused from scheduled College classes.
 Although students may not be penalized for being absent from a class that has been excused, they are held responsible for all course assignments.
 The rescheduling of examinations or assigned work must be initiated by the student and arranged by the instructor.

 Instructors may grant other excuses for absence according to their own judgment.
 Ordinary ambulatory illnesses such as colds are subject to the mutual understanding of individual students and instructors.

-Excused Absences for Religious Observances.
+Excused absences for religious observances.
 As part of Kenyon College’s commitment to diversity and inclusion, the College will support students who observe religious and faith holidays.
 At the start of each semester, students should notify faculty members of any scheduled class meetings, assignments, or examinations that may conflict with their religious observances.
 Students will not be penalized for observing the holiday(s), but they are responsible for making up any missed work and for making the necessary arrangements to do so with their faculty.
 Coaches and athletes are expected to make similar arrangements concerning religious observances as they relate to athletic contests and practices.

 Though students may not be penalized for individual excused absences, minimal standards of attendance are usually necessary for students to achieve a class's essential learning outcomes.
 Unless the instructor provides their own policy on the maximum number of allowed absences in the course, the following policy applies: in order to meet the minimal academic standards of a class, a student may not miss more than 25% of class meetings, through any combination of excused and unexcused absences.

-Depending on the number of excused and unexcused absences in a given case, the instructor should either initiate the procedure for expelling the student from the course or instruct the student to petition for a withdrawal for illness or incapacity (WI.)
+Depending on the number of excused and unexcused absences in a given case, the instructor should either initiate the procedure for expelling the student from the course, or instruct the student to petition for a withdrawal for illness or incapacity (WI.)
 A student who has reached the maximum number of absences may also choose to use a WL, if it remains available, to withdraw from the course.

 Instructors who wish to set their own thresholds for course attendance (other than 25%) should state their policy on total permitted absences in their syllabi.
 When determining the maximum number of absences, instructors will consider at what point absences prevent a student from meeting the course requirements and achieving the essential learning goals of the class.
-Instructors, therefore, may allow different rates of absence (somewhat less or more than 25%) before a student is considered unable to achieve the class’s essential learning goals.
+Instructors therefore may allow different rates of absence (somewhat less or more than 25%) before a student is considered unable to achieve the class’s essential learning goals.

 The cap on total absences can be waived only with the approval of the instructor, the Dean of Academic Advising and Support, and the Dean of Student Development.